jsguti323/Housing_Estimator/README.md

 <p>

 Concurrent with data cleaning and structuring, the team conducted preliminary data analysis to get a feel for the data itself.
 This took the form of histogram and rough regression on the database elements.
 The objective is to determine whether the data has a normal distribution, measuring skew and kurtosis.
-Rgression relies on normal distribution for accuracy; outliers reduce accuracy.
+Regression relies on normal distribution for accuracy; outliers reduce accuracy.

 Methods to address this in other code variations included normalizing skew

-#### Histograms
+#### Histograms with Density Plots

 ![image](https://user-images.githubusercontent.com/101474477/184750627-77a41ed2-e676-4a9e-a1ff-f85428c83580.png)